-- HDR or High Dynamic Range is another important feature as it will give you the best brightness and colours in games.
-We recommend that you look for a TV with HDR10.
+- HDR or High Dynamic Range is another important feature as it improves the quality of your TV's pixels and can help them appear much brighter or much darker, offering greater contrast and a stunning image.
+We recommend that you look for a TV with HDR10 support.

 - Variable refresh rate is separate from the typical chatter of gaming frame rates.
 Commonly referred to as VRR, it is a new feature that allows the Xbox Series X and TV to communicate and adjust refresh rates on the fly.